 Dr. J. Mario Molina (Treasurer) is a trustee of the Huntington Library, member of the standing committee of the Osler Library at McGill, and a member of the Grolier and Zamorano clubs.

-Russell A. Johnson (Secretary) is Curator for History of Medicine and the Sciences at UCLA Library Special Collections, and website administrator for Librarians, Archivists, and Museum Professionals in the History of the Health Sciences (LAMPHHS) and the International Society for the History of the Neurosciences (ISHN).
+Russell A. Johnson (Secretary) is Curator for History of Medicine and the Sciences at UCLA Library Special Collections, President (2023-2024) of the International Society for the History of the Neurosciences (ISHN), and the 2023 recipient of the Lisabeth M. Holloway Award from Librarians, Archivists, and Museum Professionals in the History of the Health Sciences (LAMPHHS).

 Patrick A. Mauer, MD received his medical degree from USC in 1969 and practiced internal medicine until 2015.
 A longtime member of the board, his affiliation began through his father, Edgar F. Mauer, MD, who was one of the founders of the Friends of the LACMA Library and delivered the Dock Lecture in 1969.
 A personal friend of George Dock and his son, William, Edgar Mauer was deeply involved in the transfer of the LACMA historical collection to the Huntington in 1991.
 Through his father, Dr. Maurer participated in board meetings and has since maintained his family’s commitment to preserving the history of medicine in Southern California.